Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: Introduction

-For a nonnegative integer $N$, let $s_p(N)$ denote the $p$-adic weight of $N$ --- that is, the sum of $N$'s $p$-adic digits.
+For a nonnegative integer $N$, let $s_p(N)$ denote the $p$-adic weight of $N$, i.e., the sum of $N$'s $p$-adic digits.
 It is well-known that the first slope of $X_f$ is bounded below by $\frac{1}{\max_{i \in \Supp(f)}s_p(i)}$ (see a proof in \cite[Theorem 4.1]{Wan95}).
-A potential improved bound, which was called $p$-density, was later introduced by Blache in \cite{Bl12}, using observations from the results drawn in \cite{MSCK}.
-However, this bound is computationally difficult to evaluate in general.
-An effective characterization of when the lower bound is achieved over the family of Artin-Schreier curves with a fixed support set has not yet been found.
+In \cite{MSCK04}, the authors describe an open condition on the coefficients of $f$ which, when achieved, guarantees that the first slope of $X_f$ is equal to their lower bound.
+In \cite{Bl12} Blache introduces the $p$-density of $f$, which can be used to compute the first slope.
+However, neither the $p$-density nor this open condition is easy to compute for a family of $X_f$ with fixed support set for $f$.

-In this paper, we identify a class of support sets $S$ where the lower bound of $\frac{1}{\max_{i \in \Supp(f)}s_p(i)}$ is achieved for every $f(x)$ with $\Supp(f) = S$.
+In this paper, we identify a class of sets $S$ where the lower bound of $\frac{1}{\max_{i \in \Supp(f)}s_p(i)}$ is achieved for every $f(x)$ with $\Supp(f) = S$.
 In fact, if $\Supp(f)$ contains a unique element $\nu$ of maximal $p$-adic weight, then we are able to completely characterize when the lower bound of $\frac{1}{\max_{i \in \Supp(f)}s_p(i)}$ is achieved.
 We do this by establishing a sufficient condition on elements in $\Supp(f)$, which we define as $p$-symmetry.
 A positive integer $\nu$ coprime to $p$ is {\bf $p$-symmetric} if there exists a $3$-tuple of positive integers $(k,\ell,w)$ with $\ell < p^k$ such that $\nu w= (p^k-1)\ell$ where the multiplication $\nu w$ in $p$-adic digit form is carry-free (see Section \ref{S:p-weight}).
 For example, $5$-symmetric numbers of precisely $3$ digits are (exhaustive in $5$-adic form):